 With a few years behind you since turning age 65, by now you have likely enrolled in Medicare Part A, Part B and Part D. But don’t overlook annual decisions about which Medicare Supplemental insurance plan is most appropriate for your situation, and if your income varies significantly year-to-year or you experience a life-changing event, seek counsel about how to handle a sudden significant income increase.
 You want to avoid the income-related monthly adjustment amount (IRMAA) sliding scale, which is a set of statutory percentage-based tables to adjust Medicare Part B and prescription drug monthly premiums.
-In 2018, for example, many people pay $134 for the monthly Medicare Part B premium, but the IRMAA scale could increase that to $ $428.60 a month, plus additional prescription drug premium costs.
+In 2022, individuals with modified adjusted gross income of $91,000 or more and married couples with MAGIs of $182,000 or more will pay additional surcharges ranging from $68 per month to $408.20 per month on top of the standard Part B premium.
+Married couples where both spouses are enrolled in Medicare will pay twice as much.

 4) Watch Financial Gifting Guidelines

 Your CPA may suggest you consider reducing the amount you'll pay in estate taxes upon death by maximizing tax-reducing gift strategies.
 Inter-generational gifting strategies for your heirs might include paying rent for your children or grandchildren, paying for childcare costs, purchasing a new car for a loved one, paying off a relative's student loans, or contributing to grandchild's college savings fund.
 But the guidelines for tax-free gifting can be confusing.
-Conceptually, the annual exclusion gift is rather straightforward: Anyone can give anyone — relatives, friends, and even strangers — annual gifts of up to $15,000 (2018) without the donor having to pay taxes.
-The annual Federal tax-free gifts are in addition to the $5.6 million (2018) estate tax exemption.
+Conceptually, the annual exclusion gift is rather straightforward: Anyone can give anyone — relatives, friends, and even strangers — annual gifts of up to $16,000 (2022) without the donor having to pay taxes.
+The annual Federal tax-free gifts are in addition to the $12.06 million for an individual or $24.12 million for married couples (2022) estate tax exemption.
 Non-cash gifts and gifts to married couples can be more complex so consulting with your CPA or tax attorney is wise.